 The three terms get used interchangeably in vendor marketing, but they describe different purchase decisions.
 If you don't know which one you're buying, you'll overpay or under-scope.

-- A conversational AI chatbot service is a managed SaaS.
+• A conversational AI chatbot service is a managed SaaS.
 You pay a monthly fee; the vendor runs the model, the knowledge ingestion, the widget, the dashboard, and the uptime.
 You configure.
 You don't host.
-Gorgias, Tidio, Intercom, Ada, Zowie are services.
+Gorgias, Tidio, Intercom, Ada, and Zowie are services.

-- A conversational AI chatbot platform is a framework.
+• A conversational AI chatbot platform is a framework.
 You build the bot on top of it, often with developer time.
 The vendor supplies the runtime and tooling; you supply the flows, prompts, and integrations.
-Rasa, Botpress (self-hosted), Dialogflow are platforms.
+Rasa, Botpress (self-hosted), and Dialogflow are platforms.
+Voiceflow is also firmly in this camp — it gives you "both simplicity and advanced customization options" but the operative word is building, not configuring.

-The "service" category is where most POD sellers land, because the economics only work at scale for stores that can afford a full-time developer on the chatbot.
+The "service" category is where most POD sellers land, because the economics of a full-time developer on the chatbot only work at significant scale.
 If that's not you, you're buying a service.
 The rest of this article covers that decision.

 For the platform side of the same category, see our guide to AI chatbot platforms for ecommerce.
 For the broader decision tree across all three, see our guide to AI chatbot solutions for ecommerce.